Mexican leader says Biden offers $4B for Central America

 “Leaving the Keystone XL pipeline permit in place would not be consistent with my Administration’s economic and climate imperatives,” Biden’s executive order said.

 Critics say the growing operations increase greenhouse gas emissions and threaten Alberta’s rivers and forests.
-On the U.S. side, environmentalists expressed concerns about the pipeline— it would cross the Ogallala Aquifer, one of the world’
+On the U.S. side, environmentalists expressed concerns about the pipeline— it would cross the Ogallala Aquifer, one of the world’s largest underground deposits of fresh water — being too risky.

 But proponents of the project say it would create thousands of jobs on both sides of the border.